CAD Design Software | Computer-Aided Design | Autodesk

 AutoCAD can be used for drafting and design projects that involve creation, editing, viewing or printing various types of geometric 2D and 3D entities.
 This includes projects like floor plans, construction layouts, building details, manufacturing drawings and layouts.
 Learn more.

-AutoCAD is a desktop software application for 2D and 3D design and drafting used for creating blueprints and other engineering plans.
-AutoCAD is used in architectural drafting, civil drafting, mechanical drafting, electrical drafting, electronics, aeronautical drafting and more.

-AutoCAD Mobile is a mobile drawing and drafting application that allows users to view, edit and share AutoCAD drawings via mobile devices.
-It can be used by general contractors and project managers with little to no experience with CAD across a wide range of industries, including architecture, engineering and construction, mechanical, electrical, plumbing and more.
+AutoCAD Mobile (US Site) is a mobile drawing and drafting application that allows users to view, edit and share AutoCAD drawings via mobile devices.
+It can be used by general contractors and project managers with little to no experience with CAD across a wide range of industries, including architecture, engineering and construction, mechanical, electrical, plumbing, and more.

-AutoCAD’s native .DWG format and .DXF file format (US Site) are used in CAD design, but there are differences between the two vector image file types.
-The principal difference is that DWG (which stands for DraWing) files previously only worked with Autodesk’s AutoCAD, while .DXF (meaning drawing exchange/interchange format) was developed to allow other CAD programmes to open and use information from the drawing file.
-There are now several free programmes that can open DWG files.

-Some CAD programmes can’t import .DWG files, but they can import .DXF.
-If you’re a CAD user who doesn’t use AutoCAD, the ability to open and use the .DXF file in other CAD programmes is an advantage over the DWG.

 Possible limitations of DXF in comparison to DWG are: